Balkoth-dev/WOTR_PATH_OF_RAGE/README.md

 ![alt text](https://github.com/Balkoth-dev/WOTR_PATH_OF_RAGE/blob/master/PathOfRageDemonologies.png?raw=true)
 ## Change Log
 ```
+02/20/2023
+* DEMONIC SMASH changed to a weapon attack to all targets in the area.
 11/29/2022
 * Refixed bug with demon rage that causes it to persist when given as part of a cutscene.
 * Renamed Aspect of Quasit to Aspect of Oolioddroo